cagnulein/QZCompanionNordictrackTreadmill/README.md

 NordicTrack or Pro-Form treadmill with built-in Android tablet.
 Refer to
 <https://www.ifit.com/equipment/treadmills> for more details.

-Please let us know if you get this to work on your treadmill so we can compile a list of compatible machines.
+**Important**: Please let us know if you get this to work on your treadmill so we can compile a list of compatible machines.

 ![A picture containing sport, exercise device Description automatically